jason660519/jobseeker/jobspy/seek/README.md

 ## Installation

-This scraper is part of the JobSpy package.
+This scraper is part of the jobseeker package.
 Make sure you have the required dependencies:

 ```bash
 pip install requests beautifulsoup4 lxml